 Union Budget 2018, Centre announced new initiatives under the Ayushman Bharat Program.
 A new flagship National Health Protection Scheme (NHPS), aimed at providing health insurance cover of Rs 5 lakh (INR 5,00,000) per family covering about 10 crore plus vulnerable families, with approximate 50 crore beneficiaries.
 The public health expenditure has constantly remained around 1.3% (approx) of the GDP in the last decade.
 National Health Policy, 2017 proposes to increase the limit to 2.5% by 2025.
 However, this is still less compared to global average of 6%.

 The Scheme could may be launched on 15th August, 2018.

-Health Insurance is gaining prominence with ever rising Medical Expenses and changes in life style leading to people being more prone to diseases.
-In the year 2016 it is expected that around 50% of the population in India will be covered by some form of Health Insurance.
+Health Insurance is gaining significance with ever rising Medical Expenses and changes in life style leading to people being more prone to diseases.
+In the year 2018 it is expected that around 50% of the population in India will be covered by some form of Health Insurance.
 Government sponsored health insurance schemes is aimed at the poor trying to provide them the much needed coverage.
 The Central Government runs three prominent schemes, namely, Employees State Insurance Scheme, Central Government Health Scheme and Rashtriya Swasthya Bima Yojana.

 Need for Health Insurance

-Most of the Health Insurances Companies in India offer 5 lacs to 10 lacs coverage which in my opinion may just not be enough incase of critical illness.
+Most of the Health Insurances Companies in India offer 5 lacs to 10 lacs coverage which in my opinion may just not be enough in case of critical illness.
 However, few companies have come with higher coverage but you also need to pay higher premium amount for the same (Health Cover upto Rs 1Cr).
-The idea of Health Insurance is to provide an individual with financial assistance so that one could avail the best medical treatment without losing your hard earned savings and investments.
+The idea of Health Insurance is to provide an individual with financial assistance so that one could avail the best medical treatment without losing the hard earned savings and investments.